Actively Recruiting

 - Women not wanting to achieve pregnancy within the first 6 months after non-surgical treatment for miscarriage

-- History of repeated miscarriage defined as 3 or more consecutive pregnancy losses before 20 weeks of pregnancy duration
+- Women with a history of repeated miscarriage defined as 3 or more consecutive pregnancy losses before 20 weeks of pregnancy duration

-- Fever (> 38.5° Celsius) or sepsis requiring antibiotic treatment
+- Women with fever (> 38.5° Celsius) or sepsis requiring antibiotic treatment

 - Known cervical stenosis making safe uterine access impossible